-Class N shares will be issued in exchange for Class T shares upon the conversion of certain Class T shares as described in "-Class T Shares," below.
-After a stockholder's Class T shares convert to Class N shares, as described below, the stockholder will be issued additional Class N shares if the stockholder participates in our distribution reinvestment plan, pursuant to the terms of that plan in effect at the time such additional Class N shares are issued.
+Class N shares are issued in exchange for Class T shares upon the conversion of certain Class T shares as described in "-Class T Shares," below.
+After a stockholder's Class T shares convert to Class N shares, the stockholder will be issued additional Class N shares if the stockholder participates in our distribution reinvestment plan, pursuant to the terms of that plan in effect at the time such additional Class N shares are issued.
 The Class N shares are not subject to selling commissions, dealer manager fees or distribution fees.